ananyaachan/Dynamic_Duo/README.md

 - `upload_data.py`: creates an uploading interface and checks if the the data provided by the user is correctly formatted
 - `visualize.py`: creates the main visualization interface that allows the user to customize parameters and view the network at various time stamps.

 To run the program, clone the github repository Dynamic_Duo into your local device and run `Opinion Dynamics Program.ipynb`.
+Please use `nodes.csv` to test discrete models and `nodes2.csv` to test continuous models.

 If you'd like to learn more about the functions mentioned above or about our work process in general, we included a brief summary below.

 ## Creating Pseudo-Data